-Each resident living in University housing is required to purchase one of five available meal plans.
-Bonus bucks, available with twoof the meal plans, can be used by students for food purchases in the Dining Hall and at on-campus eateries SubConnection and Mochapelli's.
+Each resident living in University housing is required to purchase a meal plan.
+Equivalencies, available with the meal plan, can be used by students for food purchases in the Dining Hall and at on-campus eateries SubConnection and Mochappelli's.